Daniel Hardcastle

-Daniel John Hardcastle (born 23 March 1989), known online as Nerd³ or NerdCubed, is a British YouTuber and author.
+Daniel John Hardcastle (born 23 March 1989), known online as Nerd³ or NerdCubed, is a British YouTuber, author and actor.
 Created in 2011, his YouTube channel primarily consists of video game-related content.
-As of July 2022, it has approximately 2.5 million subscribers and 1.3 billion video views.
-He is the author of The Sunday Times bestseller Fuck Yeah, Video Games: The Life and Extra Lives of a Professional Nerd.
+As of December 2024, it has approximately 2.41 million subscribers and 1.35 billion video views.
+He is the author of The Sunday Times bestseller Fuck Yeah, Video Games: The Life and Extra Lives of a Professional Nerd, and The Paradox Paradox.
+In 2025 he became a writer for Doctor Who, writing an audio story in partnership with Big Finish Productions.

 Career

 Online

 Hardcastle rose to prominence through a scripted, story-based webcomic created within Minecraft.
 After creating his YouTube channel on 20 March 2011, Hardcastle initially uploaded a series of comedic vlogs before he uploaded his first let's play.
 His first let's play series, called Nerd³'s Minecraft Buildy Thing, ran from 27 August 2011 to 22 August 2012.
 After creating videos on a few indie games, Hardcastle uploaded his first Nerd³ Plays video on 7 January 2012.
 In 2012, Machinima sponsored him to create the series 13 Ways To Die.

 In 2015, Hardcastle was nominated for a Golden Joystick Award for "online personality of the year".
-He has since amassed more than 2.4 million subscribers and 1.2 billion total views.
+He has since amassed more than 2.44 million subscribers and 1.34 billion total views.
 On Red Nose Day 2019, Hardcastle raised over £16,000 for Comic Relief over the course of an 11-hour livestream.
 In September 2019, Hardcastle's YouTube account was unverified for being not widely recognised outside the platform.

 Film

 In 2020, Hardcastle starred in the film Ashens and the Polybius Heist alongside his longtime collaborator Stuart Ashen, who also co-wrote the film.
 Hardcastle himself also holds a small writing credit for the film, having written two jokes into it when Ashen gave him the script.
+Hardcastle will also be starring in Ashen's film Turn Back.